 The Department’s Command Staff is comprised of the Chief of Police and Deputy Chief of Police.
 The Department’s Criminal Investigations Division (CID) consists of one Detective Sergeant, one Detective and one Drug Enforcement Agent.
 The Department’s Patrol Division is comprised of four Sergeants and ten Patrol Officers.
-Some officers are assigned to the Department’s Harbor Patrol Unit, Bicycle Patrol Unit, or Motor Unit, while others have specialized training in impaired driving detection, occupant protection enforcement, liquor enforcement, and crash reconstruction.
+Some officers are assigned to the Department’s Bicycle Patrol Unit, while others have specialized training in impaired driving detection, occupant protection enforcement, and liquor enforcement.
 The Department’s Support Services Division includes our clerical staff, parking enforcement and animal control officers.

 The mission of the Rockland Police Department is to improve the quality of life in the City by providing the highest quality of police service.
 This goal is accomplished through a collaborative effort between the Department and the community we are sworn to protect and serve.
 By working together we can maintain the peace, provide safety and security for our citizens, reduce crime and solve problems.